The Coastal Edit: Where to Eat, Sip & Stay in Warrnambool

 Henna

 Henna is the sultry coastal stay of your design dreams, where retro velvet meets freestanding bath indulgence and a fire crackles just so in the background.
 This two-bedroom Warrnambool stay is all natural light and slow-living allure, from king-sized sleep-ins to sips of Flockhart Sticky Chai on repeat.
 The vibe?
-A vinyl soundtrack, plush textures, and a courtyard strung with festoons made for twilight tea (or wine, let’s be honest).
-It’s giving ‘how did I live without this?’ energy — and with the coast just minutes away, it’s the staycation fantasy you deserve.
+A vinyl soundtrack, plush textures, and a courtyard strung with festoons made for a twilight tea or glass of wine.

 Book your stay with Warrnambool Retreats